Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Accretion disc model

-We note that this realistic mixed velocity does not correspond to a geodesic motion contrary to the purely Keplerian and radial ones, that are retrieved, respectively, by imposing $\omega_r=\omega_\varphi=1$ with $\xi=1$ and $\omega_r=\omega_\varphi=0$.
-In other words, the mixed velocity prescription can account for non-gravitational forces, that are expected to affect the emitters' trajectory.
+We note that this realistic mixed velocity does not correspond to a geodesic motion contrary to the purely Keplerian and radial ones, which are retrieved, respectively, by imposing $\omega_r=\omega_\varphi=1$ with $\xi=1$ and $\omega_r=\omega_\varphi=0$.
+In other words, the mixed velocity prescription can account for non-gravitational forces, which are expected to affect the emitters' trajectory.